 I got this great idea at a pampered chef freezer meal party.
 Buy the bag of fresh garlic from Costco and put it in the freezer.
 When you need garlic just pull out a pre-peeled clove and slice it in a garlic press.
 No need to thaw, no need to peel, easy to press.

 This little egg has made boiling eggs so easy.
 If you want them hard, soft, or medium you can get them perfect every time.
 Check out my tutorial on how to boil the perfect egg.

 Photo Credit: askannamoseley

-Here is another great way to store the plastic wrap, aluminum foil or sand which bags that you use in your kitchen.
+Here is another great way to store the plastic wrap, aluminum foil, or sandwich bags that you use in your kitchen.
 Here is the under rack basket.
 Here is another wall mount version that would be great on the inside of the pantry door.

-I also stash all of my soup mixes, spice packets, dressing packets ect in a small basket so they’re not lying on the shelf in the pantry taking up extra space.
-These are baskets I use.
+I also stash all of my soup mixes, spice packets, dressing packets etc. in a small basket so they’re not lying on the shelf in the pantry taking up extra space.
+These are the baskets I use.
 They work perfect and are very sturdy!